Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-In this piece we'll dive into Caldwell-Pope's stats and trends, helping you make good predictions on prop bets.
+In this article, we look at Caldwell-Pope's available prop bets, providing stats to help you figure out the best wagers to make.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns